jan-vince/smallrecords/README.md

 *Created list will be appended to the top of the side menu in Records administration.*

-### Categories
+## Categories

 Here you can set up categories hierarchy (it is a nested tree).

 *There are components ready to use for categories listing in Twig.*

-### Tags
+## Tags

 Simple list of tags that can be assigned to records.

-### Attributes
+## Attributes

-If you need a specific information for your records, here you can define a name of an attribute and it's type (string, text, number, switch).
+If you need to store a specific information for your records, that is not covered by fields in record's form, here you can define a name of an attribute and it's type (string, text, number, switch).

-If Attributes are allowed in Records list, you can select an attribute and add a custom content to it.
+If Attributes are allowed in Records list, you can select an attribute and add a value.

-#### Access attributes in Twig
+### Access attributes in Twig

 If you assigned one or more attributes to any record, you can iterate through them with Twig code like: